MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 1. Close the **Form1** window.

-You've added the WebView2 SDK to the project, but haven't added any WebView code to the project yet.
+You've added the WebView2 SDK to the project, but haven't added any WebView2 code to the project yet.

 <!-- ====================================================================== -->
-## Step 7 - Create a single WebView
+## Step 7 - Create a single WebView2 control

 Now that the WebView2 SDK is installed for the WinForms project, add a WebView2 control to the app, as follows: